roundrobin/reflux-react-router-webpack-demo/docs/Flux.md

 ## Findings: What is waitFor really for?

-[This Reflux article](http://spoike.ghost.io/deconstructing-reactjss-flux/) by the author explains how `waitFor` works in Reflux.
+[This Reflux article](http://spoike.ghost.io/deconstructing-reactjss-flux/) by it's author explains how `waitFor` works in Reflux.

 > The other thing that was puzzling me with the code of the TodoList example was that they included a waitFor functionality that is also admittedly broken.
 The situation is that a data store needs to wait for other datastores to complete their data handling after a particular action has been executed.
 This seems to go away from the single direction data-flow principle.